playframework/playframework/documentation/manual/gettingStarted/Tutorials.md

 * [Akka Streams integration in Play Framework 2.5](https://loicdescotte.github.io/posts/play25-akka-streams/) by Loïc Descotte.
 * [Playing with Akka Streams and Twitter](https://loicdescotte.github.io/posts/play-akka-streams-twitter/) by Loïc Descotte.

+#### Database

+* [Play Database Application using Slick, Bootstrap](https://www.lightbend.com/activator/template/activator-play-slick-app): This is an activator project for showcasing best practices and providing a seed for starting with Play &amp; Slick, By [Knoldus](http://www.knoldus.com/home.knol).

 ### 2.4.x